ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 .. todo::
   These models are not finalized!
-These are just first versions to allow testing the format of pickle files, predictions, etc.
+These are just first versions to allow testing the format of pickle files, output probabilities, etc.

 .. list-table:: Pickle file paths
   :widths: 1 10